 By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

--Explain four types of reactions the siblings of a teenager who commits suicide may exhibit.
+-Name four types of reactions the siblings of a teenager who commits suicide may exhibit.

--Explain one challenge for survivors, after a completed suicide.
+-Name one challenge for survivors, after a completed suicide.

--Explain common triggers for suicide experienced by teen clients.
+-Name common triggers for suicide experienced by teen clients.

--Explain what postsuicide bereavement reactions represent, according to Sakinofsky,.
+-Explain what do postsuicide bereavement reactions represent.

 "The instructional level of this course is introductory, intermediate, or advanced depending on the learners clinical area of expertise."